Bartallama3D/website/_products/19-toyota-radenso-ds1.md

 \*\* If you require a custom order, custom colors, or changes please reach out for assistance.

-\*\*\* Huge thank you to Radenso for providing a dummy unit to prototype and create this radar bracket.
+\*\*\* Huge thank you to Radenso for providing a unit to prototype and create this radar bracket.
 We appreciate the partnership!